Python-GIS-book/site/source/part2/chapter-06/md/0-learning-objectives.md

 At the end of this chapter, you should be able to:

-- Represent geographic vector objects in Python using the shapely library
+- Represent geographic vector objects in Python using the `shapely` library
-- Understand the basic data structures and methods of geopandas GeoDataFrames
+- Understand the basic data structures and methods of `geopandas` `GeoDataFrame`s
 - Execute common geometric operations with points, lines and polygons
 - Define and reproject the coordinate reference system of a spatial dataset
 - Geocode addresses to coordinates using Python